Crosley Fish & Wildlife Area

 - Deer, turkey, squirrel, rabbit, limited quail, woodcock, and waterfowl hunting is available.
-There are special hunts for the first six days of turkey season.
+The first five days of spring turkey hunting are by reserved draw only.
 Check-in required.
 Night hunting by permit only.

 - ADA- Hunting is allowed in designated areas by permit from the property manager.

-- Splinter Ridge Fish and Wildlife Area is located 10 miles east of Madison on S.R.
+- Splinter Ridge Fish & Wildlife Area is located 10 miles east of Madison on S.R.
 56. It offers 2,460 acres open for hunting.

 - Clifty Falls State Park is located near Madison.
 They offer camping, picnicking and swimming.

 - Muscatatuck County Park is located in North Vernon.
 Camping, picnicking and playgrounds are available at this park.

 Camping and swimming are prohibited.

 Please read and obey all signs.